lsst/dp0-3_lsst_io/tutorials-dp0-3/index.rst

-All RSP tutorials are created by Rubin staff and adhere to the set of guidelines and best practices described in `RTN-045 <https://rtn-045.lsst.io/>`_, unless otherwise noted (e.g., the :ref:`DP0-2-Tutorials-Contributed`).
+All RSP tutorials are created by Rubin staff and adhere to the set of guidelines and best practices described in `RTN-045 <https://rtn-045.lsst.io/>`_, unless otherwise noted (e.g., the `contributed tutorials <https://dp0-2.lsst.io/tutorials-examples/index.html#contributed-tutorials>`_).

 `Suggest a new tutorial topic <https://community.lsst.org/t/suggest-a-new-dp0-2-tutorial/6556>`_.